 The Maryland Neuroimaging Center

-The Maryland Neuroimaging Center is a new facility, opened in 2011, that serves as the hub for cognitive neuroscience research at the University of Maryland.
+The Maryland Neuroimaging Center, opened in 2011, serves as the hub for cognitive neuroscience research at the University of Maryland.
 The 8000 sq ft center houses a state-of-the-art Siemens Trio 3T magnetic resonance imaging (MRI) scanner, funded in part by a major research instrumentation award from the National Science Foundation.
-The center will soon also house the magnetoencephalography (MEG) lab, and electroencephalography (EEG) facilities.
+The center also houses a magnetoencephalography (MEG) lab, and is the future site of the High Density Electroencephalogram Lab, an EEG facility.
 The center has been designed to foster collaboration among neuroscientists, psychologists, cognitive scientists, engineers, and physicists.
 A special focus of the center is on understanding mechanisms of brain development and neural plasticity in typical and atypical populations, and in developing techniques for multi-modal neuroimaging studies that combine insights from multiple brain recording technologies.
 The Department of Linguistics has played a leading role in the establishment and operation of MNC.